Benn Jordan

-Benn Lee Jordan (born October 28, 1979) is an American musician operating under many pseudonyms.
-Since 1999, his most widely distributed electronic music has been released under the name of The Flashbulb.
-Other names Jordan has released as are Acidwolf, Human Action Network, and FlexE.
+Benn Lee Jordan (born October 28, 1979) is an American musician operating under pseudonyms.
+Since 1999, his music has been released under the names of the Flashbulb, Acidwolf, Human Action Network, and FlexE.
+He runs a YouTube channel, covering acoustic science and other musical topics.

 Biography

 Jordan was born in 1979 and raised in West Englewood, Chicago, by his mother and grandparents.
-An only child growing up in a derelict neighborhood, Jordan became an accomplished self-taught guitarist as a child.
+An only child growing up in a derelict neighborhood, he taught himself guitar as a child.
 Due to being left-handed and not having lessons, he learned to play a right-handed guitar upside down, which he continues to do.
-He began his music career releasing instrumental music on small labels in the United States and Europe in 1996 under various aliases, most notably The Flashbulb.
+He began his music career releasing instrumental music on small labels in the United States and Europe in 1996 under various aliases, most notably the Flashbulb.
 In addition to releasing music and touring, he began to work as a freelance composer for various television and film agencies.

 Musical style

-As The Flashbulb, Jordan typically releases electronic or cinematic styled music.
-His style differs strongly between albums, but they all have a cohesive bond tied around intricate drum programming, jazz-influenced melodies, and a wide array of live instrumentation from various instruments Jordan has acquired.
+As the Flashbulb, Jordan typically releases electronic or cinematic styled music.
+His style differs strongly between albums, but they all have a cohesive bond tied around intricate drum programming, jazz-influenced melodies, and an array of live instrumentation.
 He also often records his melodies through MIDI-synced guitars.
 His guitar style and skill have gained attention because he typically plays the guitar strung backwards, and makes heavy use of fast sweeping and tapping.
-More recent Flashbulb albums have featured violinist Greg Hirte, who is also featured heavily on The Flashbulb's 2008 album, Soundtrack to a Vacant Life.
+More recent Flashbulb albums have featured violinist Greg Hirte, who is also featured heavily on the Flashbulb's 2008 album, Soundtrack to a Vacant Life.
 This album is, as Jordan stated in a 2008 interview, a step away from the breakcore genre.
 He also said that this step is likely to be a permanent trend in the direction of his music, a move that was supported by releases under his own name, such as Pale Blue Dot and Louisiana Mourning.
 However, the 2012 album Hardscrabble represents a return to the harder electronic music heard on releases like Kirlian Selections or Flexing Habitual.
 The record is named for an area in the Bridgeport neighborhood of Jordan's own Chicago.

-Under other aliases, Benn Jordan's work varies quite a bit.
-His Acidwolf and Human Action Network aliases feature retro acid music that uses old drum machines such as the TR-808 and relies heavily on the melodies of the TB-303.
+Under other aliases, his Acidwolf and Human Action Network aliases feature retro acid music that uses old drum machines such as the TR-808 and relies heavily on the melodies of the TB-303.
 Tracks made under the FlexE alias tend to be laid-back and classic acid.
 According to him, he showcases his more fundamental, classical, and personal pieces under his own name, Benn Jordan.